mwganson/Bevel/README.md

 <img src="bevel_scr3.png" alt="screenshot 3">

 ## Changelog
+** v0.2021.10.10.rev3 -- bug fix, only need to worry about previous solid basefeature on deletion when inside PD body, so check for that first
 ** v0.2021.10.10.rev2 -- bug fix, uninitialized variable
 ** v0.2021.10.10 -- ensure next feature in the tree inherits bevel object's basefeature when bevel object is deleted ** v0.2021.10.09 -- change icon to more colorized version<br/>